solislemuslab/snaq-tutorial/lecture-notes/set-up.md

 cd phylo-networks
 ```

-We will *not* cover an alternative [RAxML+ASTRAL pipeline](https://juliaphylo.github.io/PhyloUtilities/notebooks/Gene-Trees-RAxML.html) (which you could cover outside the workshop).
+We will *not* cover the alternative [RAxML+ASTRAL pipeline](https://juliaphylo.github.io/PhyloUtilities/notebooks/Gene-Trees-RAxML.html) (which you could cover outside the workshop).

 ## For participants in the RBG workshop